 As a child, I always felt lucky that I had a roof over my head, I was grateful.
 When I look back, with everything I had to deal with, the picture was far worse than I thought, but I still lived with gratitude.

 Those were never my conscious thoughts, but unconsciously that’s how I equated my life.
-Gratitude is something we don’t seem to have, very few seem to have it, but gratitude serves us well and is a quality that will always make us thankful, regardless of what we deal with.
+Gratitude is something we may not always seem to have, but gratitude can serve us well and is a quality that makes us thankful, regardless of what we deal with.

-It’s a readiness to show appreciation for life, for our existence and for us to become better people, regardless of our upbringing and in return show kindness back.
-Couple that with other qualities and you have a recipe for a stress-free life.
+It’s a readiness to show appreciation for life, for our existence and for us to become better people, and in return show kindness back.
+Couple that with other qualities and you have a recipe for a life that is stress-free.

 Gratitude is a lifestyle choice.
-A way of life and if given in abundance can change the quality of ours and others’ lives.
-It requires a dedication, a continued thought; a willingness to let go of the past, even the most challenging of experiences, to live quietly in the present moment with a more positive attitude and mind-set.
+A way of life and if given in abundance should change the quality of our lives.
+It requires a dedication, a willingness to let go of the past, and the most challenging of experiences, to live quietly in the present moment with a more positive attitude and mind-set.

-It doesn’t change the bad experiences, nor does it change the attitude from the people we have come to trust, or what they’ve done, but it does help us move in a more positive direction, so that we can let go of all the things that have the potential to make us ill.
+It doesn’t change our bad experiences, nor does it change the attitude from people we have come to trust, but it helps us move in a more positive direction, so that we can let go of the things that can make us ill.